davidjimenezanca/Example_SpringBoot-Swagger-REST/README.md

 - [Spring Data for Redis](https://github.com/davidjimenezanca/Example_Spring-Data-Redis)

-To work with this example you will need run previous project in order to store data Sets to Redis server.
+To work with this example you will need to run the previous project in order to store data sets at Redis server.

 ## Starting the application

 As first step you will need to install and start a Redis DB.

-Second you will need to store the Sets keys in Redis with model mentioned in previous section.
+Second you will need to store the Sets keys in Redis with the model mentioned in previous section.

-For each Set key, the value is in XML-string format.
+For each Set key, the value is stored in XML-string format.

-In this project client's configuration is done for a running local Redis server.
+In this project client's DB configuration is done for a running local Redis server.

-After database requirements are done you can start this application using maven Spring Boot plugin: just typing:
+After local database requirements are done you can start this application using maven Spring Boot plugin: just typing:

  mvn spring-boot:run